 This document was created by Chicago Public Schools to define how Freshman On-Track is calculated and provides considerations for appropriate use of the metric.
 The Network for College Success has edited this document to remove out-of-date references.

-Technical Notes for Freshman On-Track
+Freshman On-Track

 What is Freshman On-Track?